 TTVJ: Outside of Bulshar, we also got vampires in this premiere!
 How long have you wanted to find a way to incorporate vamps and how do you make sure you’re putting a Wynonna Earp spin on them?

 EA: It’s funny, when I started out in genre, particularly on Lost Girl, vampires were kind of verboten because they were being tackled so successfully via a lot of other pop culture avenues.
 I feel like vampires have been done over and over and over again, so I almost was hesitant to tackle it because it felt cliche.
-But in the third season of Wynonna I knew we could put our own spin on it, and that spin is I love Eurotrash vampires with a stripper bus.
+But in the third season of Wynonna, I knew we could put our own spin on it, and that spin is that I love Eurotrash vampires with a stripper bus.

 Here’s what I love about the vampires: they are super sexy and fun, but also they are the first demon or supernatural entity we’ve had in Purgatory that doesn’t bother to disguise itself.
 The revenants want to pass.
 They want to disguise themselves and hide their demoness.
 The vampires can glamour you to do whatever they want, so as if they are going to wear anything less than a full Rihanna outfit and gold fangs, hello!
 I just loved how brazen they were and it felt like we hadn’t really done that kind of villain before.
 Plus, vampires are just fun and there’s so much mythology with sex, death, the aristocracy and tradition.